gophercoders/website/content/lessons/KS2/lower/further-repetition.md

 So lets start with the part you already know.
 The middle part.
 The `number < 11` between the two semicolons, the `;` (typed <kbd>;</kbd>) is the condition part of the for loop.
-This behaves as the exactly as before.
+This behaves exactly as before.
 So, the condition is tested each time around the loop, including the first time.
 If the condition is true, the loop executes.
 In this case we execute the `fmt.Println(number)` line to print the value of the variable `number`.
 If the condition is false then the